banana-llarma/the-lochlan-keyboard/qmk/qmk.md

 - link the template
 $ `mkdir ~/qmk_firmware/keyboards/kbdfans/kbd67/rev2/keymaps/the-lochlan-keyboard`

-$ `ln -f ~/the-lochlan-keyboard-project.git ~/qmk_firmware/keyboards/kbdfans/kbd67/rev2/keymaps/the-lochlan-keyboard`
+$ `ln -f ~/the-lochlan-keyboard ~/qmk_firmware/keyboards/kbdfans/kbd67/rev2/keymaps/the-lochlan-keyboard`

 - now if you edit in the keyboard in the template file
 - to flash the new keyboard settings run
+- when flashing you have to be in the `~/qmk_firmware` directory
 $ `qmk flash -kb kbdfans/kbd67/rev2 -km the-lochlan-keyboard`
 - if that doesn't  work then add sudo to the start